Sewing Machine Fun is reader supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 What stabilizer to use in the hoop with the base fabric?

 Picking an appropriate stabilizer for your machine embroidery applique can be a tricky process for beginners.
 There’s cut-away, no-show mesh, tear-away, wash-away, heat-away, sticky stabilizer, fusible stabilizer, and a few more.
 So, which do you choose?
 Base your stabilizer on the base fabric you’re stitching the applique on.
 Use tear-away on stable fabrics and cut-away on stretchy fabrics.
 If you’re not sure what this means, read my machine embroidery stabilizer guide for beginners and get a free printable.

 In this tutorial, I’m appliqueing on a knit shirt, so I picked a no-show mesh stabilizer, which is a type of sheer cut-away stabilizer.

 What to use on the back of the applique fabric?

 You can embroider without stabilizing the back of the applique fabric, but I’ve found it produces more wrinkles and a poorer end result, especially after repeated washings, if you don’t!
 I always use HeatnBond Lite for appliques and never have any problems!
 However, if you prefer, you can use a piece of cut-away stabilizer sprayed with temporary fabric adhesive (ex.
-Odif 505), fusible webbing, freezer paper, or even interfacing for sewing if you’re in a bind.
+Odif 505), fusible webbing, or even interfacing for sewing if you’re in a bind.